pwa-builder/pwabuilder-windows-chromium-docs/find-publisher.md

 # Finding your Windows Publisher ID

-In order to publish to the Microsoft Store, you'll need your `Publisher ID` before generating your app on PWABuilder.
+In order to publish your PWA in the Microsoft Store, you'll need your `Publisher ID`.

-To find this, log into [Windows Dev Center](https://partner.microsoft.com/dashboard).
+To find this, go to [Windows Dev Center](https://partner.microsoft.com/dashboard) and login with your Microsoft account.
 Click `⚙` -> `Developer Settings`

 <img alt="Developer settings in Windows Dev Center" src="/images/devsettings.png" />